-- 1. A discussion paper jointly prepared by the three nursing associations in the province (1995) describes the obligation of nurses to patients. - What is the purpose of the document? - How do the joint organizations define abuse? - Summarize their philosophy about the nurse-client relationship. - Briefly summarize the differences between professional and non-professional relationships. - The paper describes some situations in which the nurse-client relationship may become problematic.
+- 2. A discussion paper jointly prepared by the three nursing associations in the province (1995) describes the obligation of nurses to patients. - What is the purpose of the document? - How do the joint organizations define abuse? - Summarize their philosophy about the nurse-client relationship. - Briefly summarize the differences between professional and non-professional relationships. - The paper describes some situations in which the nurse-client relationship may become problematic.
 What are these situations?
-What is problematic about them?

-- If the nurse cannot clarify the client relationship as professional, the nurse must make alternative care arrangements and withdraw from the nurse-client relationship.
+What is problematic about them? - If the nurse cannot clarify the client relationship as professional, the nurse must make alternative care arrangements and withdraw from the nurse-client relationship.
 What is the rationale for this position? - What is the position on dating clients or their significant others?
 What is the rationale for the position? - Briefly define verbal abuse, physical abuse, emotional abuse, financial abuse and neglect.
 What sorts of activities are included in each category?
 What is the difference between humor and teasing as verbal abuse, restraints for safety and restraints as physical abuse, and withholding food for safety reasons and withholding food as neglect?
-What evidence do you have for your views? - How do these guidelines for professional behaviour relate to advocacy and health promotion? - 2. and 4.
-Both Liaschenko (1995) and the Registered Nurses Association of British Columbia (RNABC) (1990) describe advocacy. - How do they define advocacy? - In what situations is advocacy required in health care? - Who is best suited to advocate for patients? - Describe some relationships between ethics and advocacy. - Critical social theory helps us look more objectively at power relationships.
-Is advocacy a power relationship?
-What evidence do you have for this view? - In what advocacy situations could nurses abuse their power?
-Is it possible for patients to abuse their power? - Are the personal and professional risks for those who advocate worth the personal and/or professional satisfaction gained? - What is the nature of the obligation that nurses have to be advocates? - 3.
+What evidence do you have for your views? - How do these guidelines for professional behaviour relate to advocacy and health promotion? - 2.
 The International Conference on Health Promotion (1986) developed guidelines for health promotion: - How does this Charter define health promotion? - What does the Charter say the fundamental conditions for health are?
-How do these relate to the determinants of health discussed in NURS 1000? - How does advocacy relate to health promotion? - How could you take a leadership role in health promotion without taking power from patients? - Describe what health promotion action means. - The Charter describes some commitments to health promotion.
+How do these conditions relate to the determinants of health discussed in NURS 1000? - How does advocacy relate to health promotion?

+- How could you take a leadership role in health promotion without taking power from patients? - Describe the meaning of health promotion action. - The Charter describes some commitments to health promotion.
 What ones might you implement in your nursing practice?